Innergex Renewable Energy (TSE:INE) Stock Price Up 54.8% – Should You Buy?

-Several research analysts have recently weighed in on INE shares.
-Raymond James cut their price objective on shares of Innergex Renewable Energy from C$13.00 to C$11.50 in a report on Monday.
-Cormark decreased their price target on shares of Innergex Renewable Energy from C$10.00 to C$9.50 in a report on Thursday, January 30th.
-TD Securities boosted their price objective on shares of Innergex Renewable Energy from C$8.00 to C$9.00 and gave the company a “hold” rating in a research note on Friday, February 21st.
-Scotiabank cut their target price on Innergex Renewable Energy from C$11.50 to C$10.50 in a research report on Thursday, January 30th.
-Finally, CIBC lowered their price target on Innergex Renewable Energy from C$11.50 to C$11.00 in a research report on Thursday, November 7th.
-Four investment analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-According to data from MarketBeat, Innergex Renewable Energy presently has a consensus rating of “Hold” and an average target price of C$11.63.
+Several equities analysts have issued reports on the company.
+Scotiabank dropped their target price on Innergex Renewable Energy from C$11.50 to C$10.50 in a research report on Thursday, January 30th.
+National Bankshares dropped their price objective on Innergex Renewable Energy from C$17.00 to C$16.00 and set an “outperform” rating on the stock in a report on Tuesday, February 11th.
+Raymond James reduced their target price on Innergex Renewable Energy from C$13.00 to C$11.50 in a report on Monday.
+Cormark lowered their price target on shares of Innergex Renewable Energy from C$10.00 to C$9.50 in a research note on Thursday, January 30th.
+Finally, CIBC reduced their price objective on shares of Innergex Renewable Energy from C$11.50 to C$11.00 in a research note on Thursday, November 7th.
+Four research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus target price of C$11.63.

 Innergex Renewable Energy Trading Up 54.8 %